 - Lending methodology – Develop appropriate policies and procedures to evaluate loan requests from the private health sector

-- Development Credit Authority guarantees – Support in the implementation of risk-sharing agreements to stimulate investment in the health sector
+- Development Credit Authority guarantees – Support in the implementation of risk-sharing agreements to stimulate private sector investment in the health sector

 - Training – Train personnel on sales and loan evaluation techniques